netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 Agent log mesages related to windows event log synchronization are written with tag ``winsyncevent``.
-For debugging you can add ``DebugTags=winsyncevent:6`` - this will set debug level 6 for that tag.
+For debugging you can add ``DebugTags=winsyncevent:6`` to agent configuration - this will set debug level 6 for that tag.

 Server Configuration for Event Log Synchronization
 ==================================================